And God Created Brixton

 ‘Yes,’ she said, ‘And as you know, I like a cockatoo.’

 ‘Little bit sexist,’ said Half-life.

 ‘Idiot,’ said Roxy.

-On the way back down into Brixton we passed another dead post-pub pick, Mango Landin’, now transformed into an exciting block of flats.
-At the end of Brixton Water Lane there are another couple of our favourites, the Hootananny (Half-life’s) and the Effra Social (mine) but they were resolutely closed, one of the perils of daytime drinking.
+On the way back down into Brixton we passed another dead post-pub favourite, Mango Landin’, now transformed into an ‘exciting’ block of flats.
+At the end of Brixton Water Lane there are another couple of our picks, the Hootananny (Half-life’s) and the Effra Social (mine) but they were resolutely closed, one of the perils of daytime drinking.
 We knew they’d be closed, but we wanted to walk past them anyway, just to check they hadn’t been turned into churches or supermarkets.

 ‘I’m sure Brixton used to be more… open,’ said Dirty South.
 ‘Shall we go somewhere open?’